-XSEDE along with the Pittsburgh Supercomputing Center is pleased to announce a two-day MPI workshop, to be held April 3-4, 2018.
+XSEDE along with the Pittsburgh Supercomputing Center is pleased to announce a two-day Big Data workshop, to be held May 1-2, 2018.

 The eXtreme Science and Engineering Discovery Environment (XSEDE) and NICS have helped researchers discover what's behind the difference between two types of black hole jets.

 XSEDE now offers multi-factor authentication for another layer of security.